 ABOUT THE PROGRAM

 The SJSU Alumni Association has the largest alumni supported scholarship program in the California State University system!
 We are proud to annually award over $150,000 in scholarships to both undergraduate and graduate students in their pursuit of higher education.
 These scholarships are made possible by the generous contributions of SJSU Alumni Association members and donors.
+Learn about the 2015-2016 scholarship recipients!

 - Alumni Association Deans' Scholarships